The school attaches great importance to pastoral care, discipline, manners and good citizenship.

 Every assembly includes prayers, and most will have one or two songs for the children to enjoy.
 There is also a weekly hymn practice, as well as special services throughout the year.
 These include:

-Once every month the Vicar, who is an active member of the governing body, conducts a Eucharist Service.
-This is open for attendance by parents and friends of every denomination or of no denomination.
+These Services are open for attendance by parents and friends of every denomination or of no denomination.
 The school encourages understanding and respect for those from different cultures in our society.